-The first sentence or the introduction to your page should include your target keyword.
+The first sentence of the introduction to your page should include your target keyword.

-Most of the time, I use the meta description that I wrote as the first sentence on a page.
+I use the meta description that I wrote as the first sentence on a page most of the time.

-Putting your keyword in the first sentence reassures the site visitor they have landed on the page result they clicked on.
+Putting your keyword in the first sentence reassures the site visitor that they have landed on the page they clicked on.

-This can help combat the back button being hit and increases the time spent on your page; dwell time.
+This can help combat the back button being hit and increase the time spent on your page; dwell time.